neonevm/neon-evm.docs/docs/token_transferring/neonpass_usage.md

 We hope that you love NeonPass and that you are ready to leverage the full potential of Neon EVM by facilitating hassle-free transfers of assets to and from Solana.

-## Don't trust: verify!
+## Don't trust: verify

-If you wish to verify the transaction, click on **View on Neon Explorer** to confirm on [NeonScan](https://neonscan.org) that the tokens have been moved.
-In the following example, 42 NEON was transferred out of the Neon EVM.
+If you wish to verify the transaction, click **View on Neon Explorer** to confirm on [NeonScan](https://neonscan.org) that the tokens were transferred.
+In the following example, 42 NEON was transferred out of  Neon EVM.

 <div className='neon-img-box-600' style={{textAlign: 'center'}}>